AlibabaCloudDocs/smc/intl.en-US/User Guide/Before you begin.md

     -   Method 2: Log on to the [SMC console](https://smc.console.aliyun.com).
 You are prompted to authorize a RAM user.
     RAM user authorization: Use your Alibaba Cloud account to log on to the [RAM console](https://ram.console.aliyun.com/users), and grant the AliyunSMCFullAccess permission to the RAM user.

 5. Create the AccessKey pair for your Alibaba Cloud account or RAM user and obtain the AccessKey pair.
-For more information, see [Create an AccessKey]().
+For more information, see [Create an AccessKey pair]().

     **Note:** AccessKey pairs are credentials that you can use to access Alibaba Cloud API resources.
 Therefore, we recommend that you keep your AccessKey pair strictly confidential.
 We recommend that you use a RAM user to create a temporary AccessKey pair and then disable the AccessKey pair after the migration is complete.
 This prevents the AccessKey pair from being leaked or misused.